segmentio/segment-docs/src/connections/destinations/catalog/actions-braze-web/index.md

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Braze Segment destination.
 There's also a page about the [non-Actions Braze destination](/docs/connections/destinations/catalog/braze/).
 Both of these destinations receives data _from_ Segment.
-There's also the [Braze source](/docs/connections/sources/catalog/cloud-apps/braze//), which sends data _to_ Segment!
+There's also the [Braze source](/docs/connections/sources/catalog/cloud-apps/braze/), which sends data _to_ Segment.

-## Benefits of Braze (Actions) Cloud vs Braze Classic
+## Benefits of Braze (Actions) Web vs Braze Classic

 Braze (Actions) Web provides the following benefits over Braze Classic:

 - **E-commerce mappings**.
-Users who can't follow the e-commerce spec due to incompatible event names (for example, Trip Booked vs Order Completed) can log purchases in Braze (Actions) Cloud.
+Users who can't follow the e-commerce spec due to incompatible event names (for example, Trip Booked vs Order Completed) can log purchases in Braze (Actions) Web.

 ## Getting Started

 1. From the Segment web app, click **Catalog**.
-2. Search for "Braze" in the Catalog, select **Braze (Actions) Cloud**, and choose which of your sources to connect the destination to.
+2. Search for "Braze" in the Catalog, select **Braze (Actions) Web**, and choose which of your sources to connect the destination to.
-3. Add the following Connection Settings:
+3. Configure the Connection Settings. **API Key** and **SDK Endpoint** are required settings.

-   - **API Key**: Find in the Braze Dashboard in App Settings > Manage App Group.
-   - **App ID**: Find in the Braze Dashboard in App Settings > Manage App Group.
-   - **REST Endpoint**: Enter the value that maps to your Braze instance.
-For more information, see [API Overview](https://www.braze.com/docs/api/basics/){:target="_blank"} in the Braze documentation.
+{% include components/actions-fields.html name="braze-web" connection="true" %}

 ### In-app Messaging (Web)